Bachelor of Arts in Christian Studies - Biblical Studies Degree

 - The development of literature, composition and theological themes pertaining to the Hebrew poetry and wisdom literature in the Old Testament

-Careers With a Biblical Studies Degree
+Careers Paths for Graduates With a BA in Christian Studies

 - Religious activities and educational director